matrixorigin/matrixone/docs/en/MatrixOne/Reference/SQL-Reference/Aggregate-Functions/count.md

 | expr  | Any expression.This may be a column name, the result of another function, or a math operation. * is also allowed, to indicate pure row counting. |

 ## **Returned Value**
-Returns a count of the number of non-NULL values of expre in the rows retrieved by a SELECT statement.
+Returns a count of the number of non-NULL values of `expr` in the rows retrieved by a SELECT statement.
 The result is a BIGINT value.

 If there are no matching rows, COUNT() returns 0.